PGA Odds and Predictions: A Guide To Golf Futures and Props

 Like football and basketball futures, odds for golf majors are released long before the actual tournament date, giving you an opportunity to capitalize on less popular golfers early in the season.
 The key to futures bets is to buy low.
 You want to be the first bettor to the punch, so to speak.
 This means betting on golfers who you think have upside before other bettors catch on.
-By attacking early, you can get the best prices before their odds fall as the season progresses.
+By attacking early, you can get the best prices before their odds fall.

 It’s not uncommon to see golfers futures odds change dramatically throughout the season.
 Check out other examples from the 2019 Masters:

 - Kevin Kisner: opened +10000, dropped to +6000

 - Gary Woodland: opened +12500, dropped to +8000